Survey team at Urenui River Bridge 176

 • 2026 (Estimates)

-59 eels caught across 4 sites.
-Strong biodiversity with 5 native species including Banded Kokopu and Inanga.
+59 tuna caught across 4 Biospheres.
+Strong biodiversity with 5 native species including Banded Kōkopu and Īnanga.

 Key Finding: The 2026 estimates show improvement in tuna-focused indicators compared to 2020, with abundance increasing significantly (particularly in Urenui catchment).
 However, all indicators remain well below pre-European levels, highlighting the ongoing need for restoration efforts.
 Note: 2026 values are estimates pending formal Mauri Compass assessment.

-Okoki Bridge recorded the highest catch (41 eels), followed by Mangahia and Mimi/Mangamaio (18 each).
-Total: 139 eels across 8 sites.
+Okoki Bridge recorded the highest catch (41 tuna), followed by Mangahia and Mangamaio (18 each).
+Total: 139 tuna across 8 Biospheres.

 Average Length by Site